 - A dashboard to expose world rankings, proof traces, record-access states, uncertainty, and next evidence.

 Fine-tuning is optional in Phase 1.
-If used, it should target extraction, evidence linking, access-state classification, and calibration rather than direct runtime truth judgment.
+If used, it should target extraction, evidence linking, access-state classification, and calibration.
+Direct runtime truth judgment stays outside model generation.

 Runtime Data Products